sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 - The user can use the "log-level save" command to save the current loglevel and make it persistent.
 It will copy the LOGLEVEL DB content into the loglevel_db.json.
 In addition to the log level, the LOGLEVEL DB contains the log output file.
 After "log-level save" the log output will be persistent to reboot too.

+### 3.3.1 Return to default log level

+  To return to the default log level, the user will remove the loglevel_db.json and reboot the switch.

 ![persistent logger flow](/doc/logging/persistent_logger/persistent_logger.png)